LUCIT-Systems-and-Development/lucit-licensing-python/README.md

 We ![love](https://raw.githubusercontent.com/lucit-systems-and-development/lucit-licensing-python/master/images/misc/heart.png) open source!

-## Disclaimer
-This project is for informational purposes only.
-You should not construe this information or any other material as legal, tax, investment, financial or other advice.
-Nothing contained herein constitutes a solicitation, recommendation, endorsement or offer by us or any third party provider to buy or sell any securities or other financial instruments in this or any other jurisdiction in which such solicitation or offer would be unlawful under the securities laws of such jurisdiction.

-### If you intend to use real money, use it at your own risk!

-Under no circumstances will we be responsible or liable for any claims, damages, losses, expenses, costs or liabilities of any kind, including but not limited to direct or indirect damages for loss of profits.

 ## Commercial Support
 [![Get professional and fast support](https://raw.githubusercontent.com/LUCIT-Systems-and-Development/unicorn-binance-suite/master/images/support/LUCIT-get-professional-and-fast-support.png)](https://www.lucit.tech/get-support.html)

 ***Do you need a developer, operator or consultant?*** [Contact us](https://www.lucit.tech/contact.html) for a non-binding initial consultation!